TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/ubidots/tts-setup/_index.md

 ## Defining an Uplink Payload Formatter

-To make the previously deployed Ubidots function be able to interpret the payload coming from {{% tts %}}, payload needs to be decoded and stored into `decoded_payload` object of the `uplink_message` object.
-This is achieved by using an uplink payload formatter.
+To allow our Ubidots function to interpret the payload coming from {{% tts %}}, the payload needs to be decoded.
+To do this, we use an uplink payload formatter which decodes the payload and stores the results in a `decoded_payload` field of the `uplink_message` object.

-You can define an upload payload formatter per application or per device.
+For more information on message payload formatters, see [Payload Formatters]({{< ref "/integrations/payload-formatters" >}}).

-In this guide, Javascript payload formatter type with the following parameter is being used:
+For this guide, we will use the following example JavaScript payload formatter, which converts a byte encoded temperature and humidity to human readable fields.

 ```
 function Decoder(bytes, fport) {